 The TS Covariate Forecast tool requires a Designer data stream that is either:

-- The output data stream from either an ARIMA Tool or ETS Tool.
+- The output data stream from an ARIMA Tool.

 - A data stream that contains the relevant (future) covariate information.
 In many instances, these values may be forecasted values as well.

 Use the Configuration tab to set the controls for the time series covariate forecast.

 - The field name for the point forecast: The field name for the point forecasts in the output data stream.
 This name is also used as a prefix to the confidence bounds.

 - The percentage value of the larger confidence interval: This value can range from 1 to 99.
 Commonly used values for this range are 95 or 99 percent.

 - The percentage value of the smaller confidence interval: This value can range from 1 to 99.
 Commonly used values for this range are 80 or 90 percent.